 Growing Underground Vaccine Market

-The paucity of vaccines, vaccine hesitancy, and the mutating variants of the COVID 19 virus has been in the spotlight for wreaking the healthcare infrastructure, human life, and economy.
+The paucity of vaccines, vaccine hesitancy, and the mutating variants of the COVID-19 virus have been in the spotlight for wreaking the healthcare infrastructure, human life, and economy.
 With the dangers of a third wave looming, the only hope for us all is large-scale vaccination drives.
-While India now has many vaccines approved for emergency use and the vaccination drive is picking speed, there is a threat-fake vaccine.
+While India now has many vaccines approved for emergency use and the vaccination drive is picking speed, there is a threat to vaccines.

 People are desperate to go to work, open the economy, and carry on.
 With the central government streamlining procuring and administering vaccines, many are keen to get the jabs.
 The authorities have permitted offices and housing societies to tie up with hospitals to inoculate employees and residents and boost the vaccination drive.
 India has been vaccinating daily in numbers equivalent to the entire population of Poland.
 So, relying only on hospitals for arranging vaccine camps is restrictive.
 So the government has laid out strict guidelines under which housing societies and organizations can tie up with hospitals in the vicinity to administer the jabs within society and office premises.